 How much do these cute rides cost?

 The original cost of a ride on Disney property in a Minnie Van was $20.
 In February 2018, the price increased to $25.
-As of September 2018, a Minnie Van ride runs $15 plus $2.75 per mile.
-That cost includes a one-way trip from the starting location to any other location on property.
-It also includes perks like car seats (expertly installed!) and phone chargers in the vehicle.
+As of September 2018, a Minnie Van ride runs $15 plus a per-mile fee starting at $2.75 per mile, so prices will vary based on destination.
+Guests can see the final price and pay for the service in the Lyft app.
+The cost includes a one-way trip from the starting location to any other location on property and perks like up to 2 expertly installed car seats, if needed, and phone chargers in the vehicle.

-The cost of taking a Minnie Van to or from Walt Disney World to Orlando International Airport is $150.
-And we anticipate Minnie Vans will soon provide guests with service to and from Walt Disney property and Port Canaveral to the Disney Cruise Line Terminal for a one-way price of $240.
+The cost of taking a Minnie Van to or from Walt Disney World to Orlando International Airport is $155 one-way.
+(Gratuity is not included.)
+And Minnie Vans provide guests with ground service to and from Walt Disney property and Port Canaveral to the Disney Cruise Line Terminal for a one-way price of $249.

 Where can I grab a Minnie Van?